AnastasKosstow/Meetings.Integrator/README.md

 # Meetings integrator service
-based on .NET7 with clean architecture
+Based on .NET7 with clean architecture
+All implementations are for "on beahlf of" code flow and meetings are created by accessToken provided from external provider app (google, microsoft, etc.).
 >

 Source of all integrations is in "Services" folder in Infrastructure project